Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: The large L , ``spin chain'' limit of Y-system and its relation to ABA

 Such a solution of Hirota equation is well known in applications to the fusion procedure in similar spin chain systems, bosonic \cite{Krichever:1996qd} or even supersymmetric \cite{Tsuboi:1997iq,Kazakov:2007fy}.
 First we parameterize \(T_{1,s}\) in terms of \(N\) functions \(X^{(W)}_{(j)}(\th),\quad\ j=1,\dots,N\) by means of the following generating functional

+where the superscript \(W=R,L\) indicates the wing that we study (either right or left), and \(\pm s\) is equal to \(s\) for the right wing (if \(W=R\)) and to \(-s\) for the left wing (if \(W=L\)).

-These functions can be further expressed as follows
+These functions \(X^{(W)}_{(j)}(\th)\) can be further expressed as follows

-in terms of some \(Q^{(W)}\)-functions, where the superscript \(W=R,L\) indicates the wing that we study (either right or left).
-These \(Q\) functions in the corresponding gauge are polynomials characterizing different solutions of Hirota equation in the large \(\L\) limit, their roots are the Bethe roots describing various excited states - solutions of the \(Y\)-system\footnote{We assume here that there exists a gauge such that the large \(\L\) limit is described polynomial \(Q_k^{[W)}\) functions.
+in terms of some Q-functions\footnote{The present Q-functions \(Q_{k}\) correspond to the functions \(Q_{1,2,\dots,k}\) in the Hasse diagram notation of \cite{Tsuboi:2009ud}.} denoted as \(Q^{(W)}\).
+These \(Q\) functions in the corresponding gauge are polynomials characterizing different solutions of Hirota equation in the large \(\L\) limit, their roots are the Bethe roots describing various excited states - solutions of the \(Y\)-system\footnote{We assume here that there exists a gauge such that the large \(\L\) limit is described by polynomial functions \(Q_k^{(W)}\).
 Although it needs a better understanding from the point of view of Y-system, it is the case if we start treating the large \(L\) limit from the S-matrix by the ABA approach.}:

 In particular, we have from \eqref{eq:defW}